lzhang01/swift-style-guide/README.md

 ![marked with dash section](mark-with-dash.png)

-When grouping protocol conformance, always use the name of the protocol and only the name of the protocol
+When grouping protocol conformance, always use the name of the protocol.
+Avoid extra specifiers (e.g. `UITableViewDelegate Methods`) unless absolutely necessary.

 ##### Like this:
 ```Swift